cado-security/product-help/docs/cado/discovery-import/m365-logs.md

 ## Log Acquisition

-Once the Microsoft Entra application and service principal are set up in the Azure portal, you can add the credentials to the Cado platform:
+Once the Microsoft Entra application and service principal are set up in the Azure portal, you can add the credentials to the / Forensic Acquisition and Investigation platform:

 1. Navigate to **Settings > Accounts**
 2. Select **Create an account**, then **Microsoft SaaS** from the set of providers and enter the following details: